 Where the design community meets.

 Seattle Product Designer, formerly Uber, Amazon, Automatic...
-Joined almost 6 years ago
+Joined about 6 years ago

 YUSSS!!!
 Ok Sketch, time to do this for real, feature-ize it!

 How is "atomic design" all of a sudden a new and shiny thing?
 Systems design has been around for a long time.
 This drives me nuts.
 It's not new or magic, it's simply good detailed design.
 It's a particular solution for a particular problem.
 You as the designer still need to define the problem, design the solution, and ship the work, of which may or may not be "atomic design".

 The navel-gazing continues

 If you're after a tool with a large community, definitely checkout FramerJS.
 Their community is the best feature IMO.

 Don't you all have work to do?
 Lol.
 Just do what you need to do to get the job, or if you're hiring, to get the right employee.
 Who cares about generalizations and what other people think; in the end, folks gotta think for themselves.
 Now can we get back to more important things, like making cool shit?